Vanilla-OS/website/get-involved.md

                     <span class="material-icons-outlined">help_outline</span>
                 </div>
                 <h3>Support</h3>
                 <p>Help other users to get the most out of Vanilla OS.
-Ask or answer questions on forums in our Discord server, help us with bug reports and more.</p>
+Answer questions on our Discord server, help with bug reports and more.</p>
                 <a href="https://discord.gg/34J8PFsk" class="button button-primary">Support</a>
             </div>
         </div>